OSC/ood-documentation/develop/_sources/tutorials/tutorials-interactive-apps/k8s-jupyter.rst.txt

 but could mount any project or scratch space just the same.

 When mounting a host directory ``host_type`` must always be Directory.
-This example shows how to mount host directories and nfs storage locations.
+This example shows how to mount host directories and NFS storage locations.

 .. code-block:: yaml